Counseling Degrees & Licenses in Idaho

 • Duration: 60 credits (two years)

-• Accreditation: Council for Accreditation and Related Educational Programs (CACREP)
+• Accreditation: Council for Accreditation and Related Educational Programs (CACREP, excluding the clinical rehabilitation counseling specialty)

 Northwest Nazarene University

-The Northwest Nazarene University Counselor Education Department offers a 60-credit master of science degree in counseling with three specializations: clinical mental health counseling; marriage, couple and family counselin; and school counseling.
+The Northwest Nazarene University Counselor Education Department offers a 60-credit master of science degree in counseling with three specializations: clinical mental health counseling; marriage, couple and family counseling; and school counseling.

 Beyond completion of academic work, graduation from this program requires the completion of 1,000 hours of practicum/internship experience and a satisfactory score on both the Counselor Preparation Comprehensive Examination (CPCE) and the National Counselor Exam (NCE).
 Students are further required to participate, as clients, in a personal growth experience such as individual or group counseling.